nyaruka/phonenumbers/README.md

 Rebuilding Metadata and Maps
 ===============================

-The `buildmetadata` command will fetch the latest XML file from the official Google repo and rebuild the go source files containing all the territory metadata, timezone and region maps.
+The `buildmetadata` command will fetch the latest XML file from the official Google repo and rebuild the go source files containing all the territory metadata, timezone and region maps. (you will need `svn` installed on your path)

 It will rebuild the following files: